apache/hawq-docs/plext/using_plr.md

 PL/R is a procedural language.
 With the HAWQ PL/R extension you can write database functions in the R programming language, and use R packages that contain R functions and data sets.

+**Note**: To use PL/R in HAWQ, you must either install the PL/R package on top of an existing HAWQ deployment or specify PL/R as a build option when compiling HAWQ.

 ## PL/R Examples <a id="plrexamples"></a>